Close Menu

 Explanation: This phrase indicates that an expected file or document was not received, prompting a request for it to be sent again.

-32. The attachment seems to be absent
+32. The No Attachment in Your Email seems to be absent

 Example 1: “I reviewed your message, but the attachment seems to be absent; could you check and resend it?”